Framework for Learning and Control in the Classical and Quantum Domains: Conclusions

 The main result of our work is a learning-for-control framework, which holds irrespective of whether learning and control are described by classical or quantum mechanics.
 To do this, we first unify classical and quantum control by quantizing the components of a typical closed-loop classical control system, namely the evaluator, controller, plant, switch and their communication channels.
 Using a similar approach, we then unify classical and quantum learning.
 Finally, we constructed our ``agnostic" framework by elevating an established learning-for-control proposal to account for a classical/quantum description of all components, including the learner, but separating the teacher as a classical agent.

 Based on our agnostic learning-for-control framework, we have two more results.
 Firstly, we use our unified (quantum and classical) definitions of control and learning to present the existing literature in these fields as a knowledge graph.
 This square graph represents a subset of the existing literature, which has been carefully filtered according to our clarified definitions.
-Secondly, we cast the quantum control problem in A$\mathscr{Q}$P as an SL problem and explain the calibration, training and testing steps using our constructed framework.
-Although this control problem was framed as an RL problem in the earlier works from our research group, the direct policy search approach doesn't comply with the conventional RL paradigm as put forward by Sutton.
-Nevertheless, our new way of casting the A$\mathscr{Q}$P problem as an SL problem has potential applications in enhancing quantum clocks~\cite{BS13} and interferometric position-shift measurements~\cite{Holl79,CTD+80,Cav81}.
+Secondly, we cast the quantum control problem in A$\mathscr{Q}$P as a SL problem and explain the calibration, training and testing steps using our constructed framework.
+Although this control problem was framed as an RL problem in the earlier works from our research group, the direct policy search approach does not comply with the conventional RL paradigm as put forward by Sutton.
+Nevertheless, our new way of casting the A$\mathscr{Q}$P problem as a SL problem has potential applications in enhancing quantum clocks~\cite{BS13} and interferometric position-shift measurements~\cite{Holl79,CTD+80,Cav81}.

 Our work leads to many interesting questions and research directions.
 Although the field of quantum ML is currently very popular, its applications to classical and quantum control have not been investigated properly.
 Another interesting yet unexplored topic is quantum control for classical and quantum learning.
 We are particularly excited to study how control strategies on current quantum hardwares can enhance the performance of quantum generative ML to the point of achieving quantum advantage on these noisy devices.

-Based on our proposal, one can implement an SL agent for solving the quantum control problem of A$\mathscr{Q}$P to potentially achieve a scaling better than the standard quantum limit.
+Based on our LfC framework, one can cast the A$\mathscr{Q}$P control task as a SL problem to potentially achieve a scaling better than the standard quantum limit.
+Given an unknown phase distribution, obtaining a feasible policy orbit using the existing global-optimization techniques incurs a time-complexity of O($N^6$)~\cite{PS19}, which makes the A$\mathscr{Q}$P control task intractable as a new feasible policy needs to be obtained for every unknown phase distribution.
+By casting the A$\mathscr{Q}$P task as a SL problem, one can obtain a feasible policy orbit for any unknown-phase distribution in constant time using a pre-trained model.
+What remains for future study is to develop efficient SL algorithm to build this predictive model, with the exact computational cost of solving this SL problem dependent on the choice of the algorithm used.

 Beyond the above-mentioned practical applicability, our learning-for-control framework makes the reader ponder more philosophical questions about control, learning and their interconnection.
 Can M/U be quantum?
 How does the measurement paradox affect the control and learning feedback loops?
 Does control theory make sense for a quantum controller?
 Although we do not have the answers to such questions, one value of our work is that such previously unexplored questions arise very clearly from our framework.